Education Leadership Degree Programs in Michigan

 |University of Cincinnati||30||21 months|

 |Saint Mary’s University of Minnesota||33||Less than 2 years|

 |Grand Canyon University||30||Each course is 6 weeks, completion time N/A|

 How Much Does A Masters in Educational Leadership Degree Cost?

 The average cost of a of a graduate degree from a public school is $18,383 per year.
 This means you will be able to find programs that cost more and less than the average.
 To give specific examples, this graph shows graduate tuition costs of 4 schools with Educational Leadership Graduate Programs as reported by the NCES.
 We have then compared those costs to the average college options, also as reported by NCES.

-GradSchools.com offers 18 Graduate Schools with Education Leadership & Administration Programs in Michigan
+GradSchools.com offers 18 Graduate Schools with Education Leadership and Administration Programs in Michigan

 Grand Canyon University